 - Post-transfer luteal process

 In India, the rate of success of IVF is varying between 75-90%, based on the factors mentioned above.
-In younger women, the IVF result is approximately 90% percent in India.
+In younger women, the IVF result is approximately 90% in India.
 Women younger than 35 have a greater chance of success than women.
 The rate of success of this most commonly used assisted reproductive technology, known as ART, is usually determined by the number of live births for each embryo transfer.
 The rate of live birth is the number of live births for each embryo transferred.

 The majority of clinics are now using the “freeze all” procedure, where embryos produced using IUI, ICSI, or traditional IVF are frozen instead of eggs.
 IVF results in India have increased dramatically due to the advancement of reproductive technology.
 Endometrial Receptivity Analysis (ERA) is a method that analyzes the endometrium on the molecular level.
 It may help you in cases of persistent implantation failure.

-Since the majority of implantation problems are due to abnormalities in the chromosomes of embryos of the advanced stages of maternal age, A Genetic Screening before implantation (PGS) is highly recommended to increase the odds of implantation.
+Since the majority of implantation problems are due to abnormalities in the chromosomes of embryos in the advanced stages of maternal age, A Genetic Screening before implantation (PGS) is highly recommended to increase the odds of implantation.
 If the conventional IVF treatment isn’t helping it is recommended to opt for ICSI.
 ICSI procedure.
 IntraCytoplasmic Sperm Injection (ICSI) is a subset of IVF that may be the answer.
-One sperm is taken up and then inserted directly into the egg using the needle of fine glass in a laboratory.
+One sperm is taken up and then inserted directly into the egg using a needle of fine glass in a laboratory.